wanling0000/gsoc-2025-report-jabref/GSoC 2025 - Git Support for JabRef.md

 - Clearly define when the “Git Share” feature should be enabled (e.g., whether the repository is initialized, remote is set).

-- Remove the use of environment variables (e.g., GIT_EMAIL, GIT_PW) for credentials in SLR-related code; unify credential handling through GitPasswordPreferences.
+- Remove the use of environment variables (e.g., `GIT_EMAIL`, `GIT_PW`) for credentials in SLR-related code; unify credential handling through `GitPreferences`.

-\*_Architectural improvements_
+**Architectural improvements**

-- GitSyncService currently mixes responsibilities including status checking, merge planning, and execution:
+- `GitSyncService` currently mixes responsibilities including status checking, merge planning, and execution:

 - It could be refactored into separate components such as Planner / Executor / Orchestrator.

 - Configurable options should be introduced (e.g., whether to auto-amend, how to generate default commit messages) instead of hardcoded behavior.

-- Reduce tight coupling between GitHandler and the Systematic Literature Research (SLR) component, and clearly define interaction boundaries.
+- Reduce tight coupling between `GitHandler` and the Systematic Literature Research (SLR) component, and clearly define interaction boundaries.

 These future improvements will further enhance JabRef’s Git-based collaboration capabilities and improve the maintainability and extensibility of the system.